7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 3. Continue until all mascara has been removed.

-4. Rinse with lukewarm water.
+4. Thoroughly rinse with lukewarm water.

 Baby Wipes

-Maybe you've gotten used to taking off cosmetics with those handy makeup removing wipes.
-They are popular because they are quick, easy, and can be taken with you on the go.
-An alternative to consider are baby wipes.
+An alternative you might have on hand is baby wipes.
 These can be used instead of a traditional wipe, as they tend to be gentler and more suitable for sensitive skin.
-Plus, using baby wipes is often more affordable.
+Plus, using baby wipes is often more affordable, where you can get more bang for your buck.

 woman's hand pulling out baby wipe

 1. Take one baby wipe out of the packaging and adjust the size.
-(Since these can be larger than a regular makeup wipe, you may want to cut it in half or fold it a few times.)
+(Since these can be larger than a regular makeup wipe, you may want to cut/tear it in half or fold it a few times.)

 2. Gently wipe the cloth over the mascara.